Comparisons12 min read

 Is Robinhood safe to use in 2026?

 Yes.
 Robinhood is FINRA-regulated, SIPC-insured up to $500,000, and uses two-factor authentication.
-It's a legitimate, SEC-registered broker-dealer that hasn't had major security incidents affecting user funds.
-That said, Fidelity's supplemental Lloyd's of London insurance gives higher-net-worth investors more coverage headroom — something worth knowing if your account is pushing into six or seven figures.
+It's a legitimate, SEC-registered broker-dealer with no major security incidents affecting user funds.
+That said, Fidelity's supplemental Lloyd's of London insurance gives higher-net-worth investors more coverage room — worth knowing if your account is pushing into six or seven figures.

 Does Fidelity charge commissions in 2026?

 Nope — stock and ETF trades are commission-free.
-Options trades cost $0.65 per contract (vs. Robinhood's $0).
+Options trades cost $0.65 per contract (versus Robinhood's $0).
 Fidelity ZERO index funds carry a 0% expense ratio, which is still remarkable.
-Some mutual funds may have transaction fees depending on the fund family, so worth checking before you buy.
+Some mutual funds may have transaction fees depending on the fund family, so check before you buy.

 Can I trade crypto on both Robinhood and Fidelity?

 Yes, both platforms support crypto in 2026.
-Robinhood has historically offered a broader coin selection and a more integrated experience — it's just felt more native to the platform.
-Fidelity Crypto started with a Bitcoin and Ethereum focus before expanding.
+Robinhood historically offered a broader coin selection and more integrated experience — it feels more native to the platform.
+Fidelity Crypto started with Bitcoin and Ethereum before expanding.
 Both use a spread-based pricing model rather than flat commissions, so factor that ~1-2% into your math.

 Is Robinhood Gold worth it?

-Honestly?
-For IRA contributors, yes.
-If you're putting $500/month into a Roth IRA, the 3% match is worth $15/month in real value against the $5/month subscription cost.
+Honestly, for IRA contributors, yes.
+If you're putting $500/month into a Roth IRA, the 3% match is worth $15/month against the $5/month subscription cost.
 You're coming out $10 ahead before you even touch the Level II Nasdaq data or the 4.9% APY on cash.
 For pure stock traders who don't use those extras — probably skip it.

 Can beginners use Fidelity?

-Absolutely, and I'd argue Fidelity is actually underrated as a beginner platform.
-They've invested heavily in guided account setup, educational content, and a mobile app that doesn't require a finance degree to navigate.
-Start with $1 if that's what you have — there's no account minimum.
-The real advantage is that Fidelity scales with you as your needs grow, so you're not going to outgrow it in two years and have to move everything.
+Absolutely, and Fidelity is actually underrated as a beginner platform.
+They've invested heavily in guided account setup, educational content, and a mobile app that doesn't require a finance degree.
+Start with $1 if that's what you have — no account minimum.
+The real advantage is that Fidelity scales with you as your needs grow, so you won't outgrow it in two years.

 Which has better retirement account options: Robinhood or Fidelity?

 Fidelity, and it's not particularly close.
 Fidelity supports traditional IRAs, Roth IRAs, SEP IRAs, SIMPLE IRAs, rollover IRAs, 401(k) plans, 529 college savings accounts, and HSAs.
-Robinhood offers traditional and Roth IRAs with a contribution match — which is genuinely great — but that's the full extent of it.
-For anyone with self-employment income, a side business, or kids approaching college age, Fidelity isn't just better.
-Between these two, it's really the only option.
+Robinhood offers traditional and Roth IRAs with a contribution match — genuinely great — but that's it.
+For anyone with self-employment income, a side business, or kids approaching college age, Fidelity is really the only choice between these two.

 Tags